- Are Idaho licensed engineers and land surveyors subject to the Rules of Continuing Professional Development?

 Generally speaking, the engineer possesses the original document and stores it in his or her office.
 When copies or prints of that document are made, the seal and signature and date are reproduced, so an "original" or "wet" signature is not produced on copies which are typically submitted to the regulatory bodies for review and permitting.
 Engineers are not required to have an original signature on plan sets submitted for issuance of building permits.top

-If you're licensed as a P.E. in any other jurisdiction of the United States, or you have been licensed and practicing in Canada for over 8 years with no disciplinary actions against you (see Idaho Code 54-1219), you may complete an Application Page and where you'll find all the necessary documentation required including college transcripts.
+If you're licensed as a P.E. in any other jurisdiction of the United States, or you have been licensed and practicing in Canada or the UK for over 8 years with no disciplinary actions against you (see Idaho Code 54-1219), you may complete an Application Page and where you'll find all the necessary documentation required including college transcripts.
 If you do not have eight (8) years of licensed practice, you will need to take and pass both the NCEES FE and PE examinations.
 A local law and rules examination may also be required.top

 If a client does not require (or request) that certain documents be stamped, does the client accept responsibility for the implementation of those designs?

 Idaho Law clearly says that whenever you submit final plans to a client or to a public or governmental agency, you must stamp, sign, and date.
 If it is not final, it must be marked as "Not for construction" or "draft" (or similar words).
 Your client does not have the 'option' of stamped or unstamped drawings.
 You either need to stamp the final plans or indicate that they are not final by marking them as noted above.top